bot-killer-dot/e-commerce-angular/README.md

 ## e-commerce-angular

-I Built a e-commerce app that will allow the user to view different items and it's details and add them the cart.
+It's an e-commerce app that will allow the user to view different items and it's details and add them to the cart.

 ![screenshot](./src/assets/ss.png)